fa-sharp/peek-for-ynab/readme.md

 ### Backend / Web

-The server and website is created with [Astro](https://astro.build/).
-Pages and API routes are located in the `web/src/pages/` folder.
+The server and website is created with [Fastify](https://fastify.dev) and [Astro](https://astro.build/).
+The server is located in the `/web/server` folder, and the web pages are located in the `web/src/pages` folder.
 You can run the server via:

 ```bash
 cd web